FreeFitnessCalculators

 The Four Phases of Your Cycle & Why Nutrition Matters

-Follicular Phase: Energize and Grow (Days 1-14)
+Follicular Phase: Energize and Grow (typical Days 1–14)

-Ovulatory Phase: Peak Energy and Clarity (Days 14-17)
+Ovulatory Phase: Peak Energy and Clarity (typical Days 14–17)

-Luteal Phase: Nurture and Prepare (Days 18-28)
+Luteal Phase: Nurture and Prepare (typical Days 18–28)

-Menstrual Phase: Restore and Replenish (Days 1-7)
+Menstrual Phase: Restore and Replenish (typical Days 1–7 of bleeding)

 Cycle Syncing Nutrition Strategies for Women: 20 Actionable Tips